starryMirai/strawberry-starter/src/index.md

 ---
 title: Welcome to Strawberry Starter!
+(With Comments~)
 date: 2024-01-01
 layout: layout.html
 ---
 A simple, quick blog template for [11ty](https://www.11ty.dev/)!
+Now with comments!
 ![pixel art of a strawberry](/assets/images/berrysprite.png)

 ## Features: